MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     using System.IO;
  ```

-10. Inside the empty class create a variable as below;
+10. Put the cursor between the opening and the closing brackets of the empty class, press enter, and create the following variable:

 ```cs
     string filename;
 ```

-11. Below it create a constructor:
+11. Press enter, and below it create a constructor:

 ```cs
     public Logger()